How To Compost Grass Clippings?

 Grass clippings are an excellent source of compost material.
 In fact, they are often used as the primary ingredient in commercial composts.
 However, it is possible to make compost from just grass clippings.

-The key is to ensure that the grass clippings are properly managed so that they do not become compacted and anaerobic.
 The first step in making compost from just grass clippings is to shred the clippings.
 This can be done with a lawn mower or by hand with a pair of shears.

-Shredding the clippings will help them decompose more quickly.
 Next, the shredded grass should be placed in a layer at the bottom of a compost bin or pile.
 If you have a bin, you can simply add new layers of shredded grass on top as they become available.

-If you are using a pile, turn the pile every few days to aerate it and help speed up decomposition.
 As the shredded grass breaks down, it will release nitrogen into the compost.
 This is why it’s important to monitor the moisture content of your compost pile or bin – too much moisture will cause anaerobic conditions and slow down decomposition; too little moisture will cause the nitrogen to volatilize (escape into the air).

-The ideal moisture content for composting is about 60%.
 Assuming proper management, your grass-only compost should be ready to use within 3-4 months.

 How Long Do Grass Clippings Take to Compost?